-Don’t you just love coming home to a clean and tidy living environment?
-It’s no secret that a little organization can make your house, and you, feel like a million bucks.
-But cleaning isn’t everyone’s cup of tea, and we tend to tackle cleaning jobs with a less-than-enthusiastic demeanor for several reasons.
-Perhaps you dislike using the various chemical concoctions that are found in traditional cleaning products?
-Or that you find yourself facing a gigantic mess even though you seemingly clean every day of the week?
+Don’t you love coming home to a clean, tidy living environment?
+It’s no secret that a little organization can make your house and you feel like a million bucks.
+But cleaning isn’t everyone’s cup of tea, and we tend to tackle cleaning jobs with a less-than-enthusiastic demeanour for several reasons.
+Perhaps you dislike using the various chemical concoctions found in traditional cleaning products.
+Or you find yourself facing a gigantic mess even though you seemingly clean every day of the week.
 Whatever the reasons are, it can be tough to motivate yourself to clean sometimes.

-It may seem that everyone has a bunch of tricks and tips for cleaning hidden up their sleeves; a secret recipe of household products, or a wacky bit of long-standing family knowledge for cleaning certain things.
+Everyone may seem to have a bunch of tricks and tips for cleaning hidden up their sleeves, a secret recipe for household products, or a wacky bit of long-standing family knowledge for cleaning certain things.

-While it’s always useful to have a bottle of natural, good quality All Purpose Cleaner in the cupboard, there are certain situations that simply call for the application of some basic everyday items.
-In this blog post, we’re going to show you some secrets of cleaning fast that don’t involve spraying chemical-laden disinfectant all over everything.
+While having a bottle of natural, good quality All Purpose Cleaner in the cupboard is always useful, certain situations simply call for applying some basic everyday items.
+In this blog post, we will show you some secrets of cleaning fast that don’t involve spraying chemical-laden disinfectant all over everything.

-Here are our top five favorite cleaning hacks to brighten your space that you can try at home today.
+Here are our top five favourite cleaning hacks to brighten your space that you can try at home today.

 Baking soda has long been revered for its cleaning abilities.
-It can be used as a non-harsh cleaner to boost your laundry detergent and brighten clothing in the wash.
-It can also polish silver and stainless steel, cut through oil and grease, and even remove crayon and marker from your walls.
+It can be used as a non-harsh cleaner to boost your laundry detergent and brighten clothing in the wash (you can find baking soda in our Oxygen Bleach).
+It can also polish silver and stainless steel, cut through oil and grease, and even remove crayons and markers from your walls.

 In addition, baking soda has traditionally been used as a deodorizer for things like kitty litter, refrigerators, and sweaty gym shoes.
 It can even be mixed with vinegar to form a powerful solution that will unclog your drains and sinks.
-It’s a powerful eco-friendly replacement for chemical agents that are unhealthy for you and your home.
+It’s a powerful eco-friendly replacement for unhealthy chemical agents for you and your home.

-Mixing pure lemon juice into your cleaning routine yields some impressive results.
-Like vinegar, it’s a powerful cleaning tool that acts as an antibacterial agent as well as an antiseptic.
+Mixing pure lemon juice into your cleaning routine yields impressive results.
+Like vinegar, it’s an antibacterial and an antiseptic agent.
 It can even act as a natural bleach.
-Lemons are cheap, portable and easy to pick up at your nearest supermarkets, so try squeezing some fresh lemon juice on your countertop stains, pesky food and cup rings, even and more stubborn stains like turmeric and coffee.
+Lemons are cheap, portable, and easy to pick up at your nearest supermarkets, so squeeze some fresh lemon juice on your countertop stains.

 Vinegar has been used as a cleaning product for generations.
 It’s a natural acid that helps to clean and eliminate germs from surfaces and works as a brutish grease-cutter.

-Stainless steel is a staple material of many modern kitchens and bathrooms, but it can be easily tarnished by greasy fingerprints, food spills, grime and general wear and tear.
+Stainless steel is a staple material of many modern kitchens and bathrooms, but greasy fingerprints, food spills, grime and general wear and tear can easily tarnish it.
 Luckily, stainless responds well to a plethora of household cleaning products that we wouldn’t usually think to use on the fridge or dishwasher.
-Olive oil, baby oil, and any mineral oil refurbishes the finish of stainless steel beautifully, as does most furniture polish, and even the carnauba wax that we usually reserve for the car.
+Olive oil, baby oil, and any mineral oil refurbish the finish of stainless steel beautifully, as do most furniture polish and even the carnauba wax that we usually reserve for the car.

 Just like wood, stainless steel has a grain to it.
 Therefore, be sure to polish and clean your surfaces in the direction of the grain for optimal results.
-Never use a steel wool or an abrasive material to clean and shine your stainless-steel appliances, instead use a microfiber cloth that will protect the finish.
+Never use steel wool or abrasive material to clean and shine your stainless-steel appliances; instead, use a microfiber cloth that will protect the finish.

 While the above ingredients will allow you to save time when tackling your home, you should also keep some healthy, green cleaning products on hand.
-That’s why our online store has a full range of all-natural, EcoCert Certified cleaners to equip you for every area of cleaning the home.
+That’s why our online store has a full range of all-natural, EWG verified, EcoCert Certified cleaners to equip you for every home cleaning area.
 These are essential for keeping you healthy and perfectly suitable for use around children and pets.
-And since April is Earth Month, now is the time to commit to a more eco-friendly lifestyle.
-Visit our online store today.